aurelia-ui-toolkits/aurelia-mdc-web/README.md

 | typography | Available | [View](https://aurelia-ui-toolkits.github.io/aurelia-mdc-web/#/typography) |

 ## Browser Support
-We officially support the last two versions of every major browser.

 - **IE 11** is not supported

 ## Thank you
 * To [Arjen de Blok](https://github.com/arjendeblok) for the idea of wrapping MDC and coding hints!
-* To [Dominic Carretto](https://github.com/trimox) for vasluable insights gathered from [Angular MDC wrappers](https://github.com/trimox/angular-mdc-web)!
+* To [Dominic Carretto](https://github.com/trimox) for valuable insights, demo app structure, and markup files from [Angular MDC wrappers](https://github.com/trimox/angular-mdc-web)!